Hangar-31/atlantamusicians.com/src/pages/about-our-local.md

       - name: Mary Kenney
         title: Local Executive Board
         text: The American Federation of Musicians has been an important part of MARY KENNEY's life since she first joined in 1978.
-She is a free lance cellist and member of both the Atlanta Opera and Atlanta Ballet Orchestras, joining the Union Board in 1998.
-She has actively participated in orchestra players committees, ROPA, CBA negotiations, modernizing our union building and most recently, efforts of the Solidarity Team and Organizing Task Force.
+Mary is a freelance cellist and member of both the Atlanta Opera and Atlanta Ballet Orchestras, having joined the Local Union Board in 1998.
+She has actively participated in orchestra players committees, ROPA (Regional Orchestra Players Association), CBA negotiations, modernizing our union building and most recently, efforts with the Solidarity Team and Organizing Task Force.
 Through it all - management lockouts, picket lines, CBA negotiations, long fought for gains in pay and working conditions and some amazing performance opportunities, Mary has remained committed to our Local's shared objectives.
         image: /assets/mary-kenney.jpg
         alt_text: Mary Kenney
 ---